• Skip to main content

 Instructions

 1. Pulse crispy or sprouted almonds in a food processor until they are ground into almond flour.
-It is not necessary for the almond flour to be extremely finely ground as a more coarse texture turns out fine when mixed with the arrowroot powder.
+It is not necessary for the almond flour to be extremely finely ground as a more coarse texture works well when mixed with the arrowroot powder.

-2. Mix in remaining ingredients.
-Form into balls the size of a ping pong ball and place on a cookie sheet lined with parchment paper.
+2. Blend in remaining ingredients.
+Form into balls the size of a ping pong ball and arrange on greased, stainless steel cookie sheets (I do not recommend parchment paper as it is coated with hormone-disrupting silicone).

 4. Cool and store in an airtight container in the refrigerator.